ENdegwa/mycode/README.md

 # mycode (Project Title)

 Learning python basics to help assist in developement with intranet and IOT at AM General.
+Learning how to version control projects with git.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine